- Who must complete a Service Line Inventory (SLI)?

 - Which service lines are included?

 The LCRR service line inventory must include all service lines, regardless of the actual or intended use.
-These include non-potable applications such as fire suppression, irrigation, and industrial water connections.
+These include non-potable applications such as fire suppression, and industrial water connections.
 Inventories must include service lines to vacant or abandoned buildings, even if they are unoccupied and the water service is turned off.

 - What are “unknown” service lines?